anand-mukul/anand-mukul/README.md

   A dynamic JavaScript-based game that challenges both reflexes and strategic thinking.

 - **[Dreamix](https://github.com/anand-mukul/Dreamix)**
-  *Coming soon* – A project that explores creative solutions in AI Transformation.
+  A project that explores creative solutions in AI Transformation.

 ---